Imhotep Academy

 Program Overview

-Imhotep Academy is a year-round middle school enrichment program that introduces students to the world of STEM with a particular emphasis on reaching underserved and students historically underrepresented in STEM disciplines.
+Imhotep Academy is a year-round middle school enrichment program that introduces students to the world of STEM with a particular emphasis on expanding access to the STEM disciplines for all students.
 Imhotep aims to increase students’ awareness and enthusiasm for learning STEM, build students’ confidence and identity in STEM, and inspire students to continue studying STEM throughout high school and college.
 Participants engage in a variety of activities including hands-on investigations, laboratory tours, field trips, leadership, college readiness, and interactions with STEM professionals.

 Grade(s)